c-hydro/fp-docker/README.rst

     	RUN_ENS=false

 All the information are used in building and running parts.
 To achive a correct settings of Flood-PROOFS Dockers all the fields must be filled.
-In the following lines, the meanings of each field will be explained.
+In the following lines, an example of fields of docker envariable file.

-The first part is for the building section:
+Generally, the first part is for the building section:

 * image_version: version of the image [string];
 * image_base_name: base name of the image [string];